-- Multi-target attack protection: We apply the mitigation techniques from [9] using keyed hash functions.
+- Multi-target attack protection: We apply the mitigation techniques from [11] using keyed hash functions.
 Each hash function call is keyed with a different key and applies different bitmasks.
 Keys and bitmasks are pseudorandomly generated from an address specifying the context of the call, and a public seed.
 For this we introduce the notion of tweakable hash functions which in addition to the input value take a public seed and an address. - Tree-less WOTS+ public key compression: The last nodes of the WOTS+ chains are not compressed using an L-tree but using a single tweakable hash function call.
 This call again receives an address and a public seed to key this call and to generate a bitmask as long as the input. - FORS: A HORST key pair does not consist anymore of a single monolithic tree.
-Instead it consists of k trees of height a The leaves of these trees are the hashes of the 2^a secret key elements.
-The public key is the tweakable hash of the concatenation of all the root nodes as for the WOTS+ public key. - A FORS key pair can be used to sign $k2^a$ bit message digests.
-The digest is first split into k strings m_i of length 2^a bits each.
-Next, every m_i is interpreted as an integer in $[0, 2^a 1]$.
-Here m_i selects the m_i -th secret key element of the i-th tree for the signature.
+Instead it consists of k trees of height a The leaves of these trees are the hashes of the $2^a$ secret key elements.
+The public key is the tweakable hash of the concatenation of all the root nodes as for the WOTS+ public key.

+A FORS key pair can be used to sign $k2^a$ bit message digests.
+The digest is first split into k strings $m_i$ of length $2^a$ bits each.
+Next, every $m_i$ is interpreted as an integer in $[0, 2^a - 1]$ .
+Here $m_i$ selects the $m_i$ -th secret key element of the i-th tree for the signature.
 The signature also contains the authentication paths for all the selected secret key elements, which means one path of length a per tree.
-Verification uses the signature to reconstruct the root nodes and compresses them using the tweakable hash. - Verifiable index selection: The message digest is now computed as follows.
+Verification uses the signature to reconstruct the root nodes and compresses them using the tweakable hash.

+• Verifiable index selection: The message digest is now computed as follows.
 First, we deterministically generate randomness

-$$\mathbf{R} = \mathbf{PRF}(\mathbf{SK}.\mathsf{prf},\mathsf{OptRand},M).$$ where PK = (PK.seed, PK.root) contains the top root node and the public seed.
+$$\mathbf{R} = \mathbf{PRF{msg}}(\mathbf{SK}.\mathtt{prf},\mathtt{OptRand},M).$$ where PK = (PK.seed, PK.root) contains the top root node and the public seed.
 Hence, we can omit the index in the SPHINCS signature as it would be redundant.
 This allows to tighten HORST security.

 Where OptRand is a 256 bit value, per default 0 but can be filled with random bits e.g. taken from a TRNG to avoid deterministic signing (this might be desirable to counter side channel attacks).
-Then we compute message digest and index as
+Then we compute message digest and index as instantiations into the new 'simple' instantiations and the established 'robust' instantiations.
+The 'simple' instantiations have the advantage of better speed and the drawback of a security argument which in its entirety only applies in the random oracle model.
+Consequently, the 'robust' instantiations have a more conservative security argument but are slower.

-$$(\text{md}||\text{idx}) = \mathbf{H{msg}}(\mathbf{R}, \mathbf{PK}, M)$$
+$$(md||idx) = \mathbf{H{msg}}(\mathbf{R}, \mathbf{PK}, M)$$